jSoboil/jSoboil.github.io/rambles.md

  return(lp)
 }
 ```
-Now we can implement a function that runs a Metropolis algorithm which using the `density_ratio()` function.
+Now we can implement a function which runs the Metropolis algorithm using the `density_ratio()` function we created above.

 ```r
 # Metropolis algorithm: